komastudios/android-gamesdk/test/memoryadvice/README.md

 ```

 Another options is to initialize a `MemoryWatcher` object.
 This will call back
 the application when the memory warning changes.

-To limit the time overhead introduced by the Memory Assistance API, the calling
-application sets a budget in milliseconds per second of runtime to spend
-collecting the memory metrics and prepare the advice.
-The callback rate will be
-automatically adjusted to stay within this budget.

-In this example, a limit of 10 milliseconds per second is applied, and a maximum
-duration between iterations of three seconds.
+In this example the fixed
+sample rate is 1/4 second, or 250 milliseconds.

 ```java
 import android.app.Activity;